sahilsheikh21/sahilsheikh21/README.md

 <br/>

 <!-- Minimal tagline -->
-*full-stack thinker · clean code advocate · always in the middle of something*
+*full-stack thinker · clean code almost · always in the middle of something*

 <br/>